lsst-tstn/tstn-010/index.rst

 ^^^^^^^^^^^^^^^^^^^
 Jobs (scripts) undergoing development live in the `ts_queueJobsDevelop` repo.
 While in this repo, the Jobs are permitted to call utilities in the `Observing Utilities`_ repository as it will often be the case that the user is developing utilities to be used with a Job.
-Of course, it may also call any of the Control Packages or utilities.
-Jobs and utilities in these areas are expected to follow a standard format/template and conform to proper standards (PEP8 and appropriate LSST Development Guides).
+Of course, it may also call any of the functionality in the Control Package Repository (`ts_observatory_control`).
+Jobs and utilities in the `ts_queueJobsDevelop` and `ts_observing_utilities` areas are expected to follow a standard format/template and conform to proper standards
+(PEP8 and appropriate LSST Development Guides).
 Pushing from a ticket branch to the develop branch of the repo requires a review (PR).

 There will (probably) exist cases where a Job will never be promoted to a production task.
 In this case, the jobs must be identified as such and will be subject to a higher level of documentation and required testing, particularly against any possible utilities that may be deprecated.
-Significant effort should be made to ensure that any persistent Jobs in this repo do not require anything in the `Observing Utilities`_ repository.
+Significant effort should be made to ensure that any persistent Jobs in this repo do not require anything in the `Observing Utilities`_ repository as it will not be stable with time.

 Required Testing
 ----------------

 In order to merge a branch to the develop branch, each job must:

-- Have correctly populated metadata (e.g. author(s), semi-accurate runtimes, description of script goals.
+- Have correctly populated metadata (e.g. author(s), semi-accurate run-times, description of script goals, input parameters, output data etc.
-  Data input/output etc.
 - Have (and pass) a unit test showing the script is of a format that is capable of being executed

     - This will use the helper class in standardscripts already (BasescriptTestCase).
 This verifies the